Sunflower

 Helianthus annuus

 Sunflower (Helianthus annuus) earns its place in an edible garden two ways: as a seed crop with a straightforward harvest, and as a microgreen (sprouted seed) that sells at $10-14/lb at specialty retailers and farmers markets (USDA AMS Specialty Crop Market News, 2023).
 Most people grow them for ornament and leave the food value on the table.
+Almost nobody runs the cut flower math, and that’s where sunflowers quietly outperform every other annual in the garden.

 What you’re actually growing